RatherRude/Elite-Dangerous-AI-Integration/docs/advanced/freeSetup.md

 *Downsides:*
 - Account creation is required
-- Tool use is almost impossible, so the AI will not be able to control your ship or search for information on the web
+- Tool use is unreliable and may crash the integration, [see why here](llmInternals.md).
 - The free tier has significant rate-limiting
 - The available models are not as powerful as the ones available on OpenAI, they may hallucinate more and be less coherent